 The shift from Unified to Enterprise eCommerce

 The image shown below depicts the change in the customer preferences of one of the well-known Unified eCommerce solutions.
 It is worth noting that none of the Unified eCommerce solutions has a big market presence.
-It is also very evident from this example the there is a significant change in the mindset of the organizations to move from Unified to Enterprise eCommerce solutions.
+It is also very evident from this example that there is a significant change in the mindset of the organizations to move from Unified to Enterprise eCommerce solutions.

 Limitations of Enterprise eCommerce and ERP Connectors: